ehurturk/timef/README.md

 # Timef

 ![Usage](./gallery/vid.gif)
+Note: it appears to be that the gif version is slowed down, however, it updates itself real-time, every second.

 Timef is a simple program that outputs the current system time in a stylized way into console.